Lafayette Gregg: Post-war career

 He was elected Chancellor of the Pulaski Chancery Court on November 25, 1865, and later an associate justice of the Arkansas Supreme Court.
 Gregg worked with fellow Fayetteville booster David Walker to ensure the Arkansas Industrial University (now known as the University of Arkansas) would be established in Fayetteville.
 Walker was an ardent Confederate and the two men's combination proved consequential to the city's bid for the university.

 He was drafted by the Republicans to oppose incumbent Governor Simon P. Hughes in the 1886 Arkansas gubernatorial election.
 Gregg was soundly defeated, which was typical of Republican candidates during the Solid South period that followed the Reconstruction era.

-Following its founding in 1871, Gregg was elected to the board of trustees and served on the buildings committee.
+Following the Arkansas Industrial University's founding in 1871, Gregg was elected to the board of trustees and served on the buildings committee.
 He personally oversaw construction of University Hall, now known as Old Main.
 Gregg simultaneously undertook construction of a large brick residence with similar styling two blocks away, now known as the Gregg House.
 He served as a professor of constitutional law following creation of the law department in 1890.

 Gregg also founded and served as president of the Bank of Fayetteville, managed a 400 acre farm, practiced law, and served as a state and local booster during the final years of his life.
 Gregg donated land to the American Missionary Association for a school for Black children and advocated for Arkansas's inclusion in the Columbian Exposition.
 He served as chair of the Arkansas Banking Association in 1891.
 Gregg died at home on November 1, 1891; courts, businesses, banks, and the university all closed on the day of Gregg's funeral.
 He is buried in nearby Evergreen Cemetery with several other influential Fayetteville residents.